 Orange, red or brown baby pee

-This usually indicates blood in your baby’s pee.
-Blood in your baby’s urine is not normal for either boys or girls (after one week old) and usually indicates a problem.
+The medical term for blood in urine is hematuria and this is not normal for either boys or girls (after one week old) and usually indicates a problem.
+If you spot this, contact your child’s healthcare provider.

 Red, brown or cloudy baby pee